Rolex GMT-Master II”

 Collectors, watch enthusiasts, and investors agree that the Rolex GMT-Master II is one of the finest watches with a GMT function.
 Depending on your personal taste and how much you are willing to invest, you can choose between steel watches, two-tone "Rolesor" editions, and timepieces in Everose (rose) or white gold.

 The bezels come in a variety of colors, with red and blue being perhaps the most famous color combination.
-Known as the "Pepsi,", this design dates back to 1955.
+Known as the "Pepsi," this design dates back to 1954.
 Other models also have fitting nicknames, including the red and black Rolex Coke and black and blue Rolex Batman.
 The bezels have been made of Cerachrom, Rolex's proprietary high-tech ceramic, since 2007.

-At Watches & Wonders 2022, Rolex unveiled a brand new GMT-Master II model, one especially designed for lefties.
+Rolex caused quite the commotion in 2022 when they unveiled a brand new GMT-Master II model designed especially for lefties.
 This watch has a green and black bezel, and the crown and date display are on the left side of the case.

-When it comes to a power source, Rolex turns to their in-house calibers, most of which come with chronometer certification from COSC.
+When it comes to choosing a power source, Rolex turns to their in-house calibers, which come with chronometer certification from COSC.
 As of the late 1950s, all Rolex movements also go through a series of internal tests.
 Those that pass are especially precise and earn the designation "Superlative Chronometer."

 Reasons to Buy a Rolex GMT-Master II